dailybruin/the-stack/_posts/2021-11-3-athletics-records-salaries.md

 key_takeaways:
   - The average salary of PAC-12 Football Head Coaches in 2020 was $3,109,214.
 This is about 1.6 million less than Kelly’s starting salary in the new contract.
   - Head coach salaries, as averaged over the last 5 years for each sport, at UCLA range from about $3.5 million for football to about $100 thousand for women’s rowing.
-  - There exists a gender pay gap within the UCLA head coaching salaries: salary difference between the currently highest paid coach for a men's sport, Mick Cronin (4.2M), and highest paid coach of a women’s sport Cori Close ($600k).
+  - There exists a gender pay gap within the UCLA head coaching salaries.
+The salary difference between the currently highest paid coach for a men's sport, Mick Cronin (4.2M), and highest paid coach of a women’s sport Cori Close ($600k).

 featured_image: